 I was just there because I love to run.

-As I finished the first of two loops and ran back up the hill to the parking lot, I ran past a somewhat elderly Asian gentleman with a small dog.
+After finishing the first of two planned loops, I ran past a somewhat elderly Asian gentleman with a small dog.
 He smiled and waved, calling out some greeting that I couldn’t make out.
 I returned the wave and said good morning as I ran by.
 His smile seemed to widen.
 It’s odd, but I swear it only takes a brief moment and a simple exchange for most of us, to know that we just crossed paths with a genuinely likable soul.

 As usual, I felt even better on the second loop.
 So much better in fact, that I pushed really hard up that final hill up to the parking lot.
 As I got there, I once again saw my new friend.
-Being out of breath and inspired by his smile, I decided to stop to say hello.
-He immediately started walking my way, removing his glove to shake my hand and introduce himself.
+Despite being out of breath, I decided to stop to say hello.
+He immediately started walking my way, removing his glove to shake my hand and introduced himself.
 His name is Stanley.
 “Stanley, like the comic book” he said.
 I had never heard of the comic book, but I’ve since Googled it of course, and here’s an image from one of the books.

-It was a good day full of sharing and spending time with my family and good friends.
-Once back home and sipping my evening short glass of bourbon, I thought about Stanley, and in particular his questions about the doctors, and the ice, and their seemingly reckless behavior.
+Later on that evening while sipping on a short glass of my favorite bourbon, I thought about Stanley, and in particular his questions about the doctors, and the ice, and their seemingly reckless behavior.

-Why does anyone do anything?
+Why would anyone do anything that seems crazy to others?
 Why do any of us get out of our warm beds and head to that lake or anywhere else when the conditions aren’t “perfect”?

 I know why I’m there.
-It’s my favorite place to run and my morning run seems directly related to my sanity.
-Stanley may be there just to meet new people and share stories.
+My morning run seems directly related to my sanity.
+Stanley may be there just for the opportunity to meet new people and share stories.
 The doctors that he mentioned may have felt the need to have some risk in their lives.
-It may be a nice release from all of the pressure related to their profession.
+It may be a nice escape from all of the pressure related to their profession.
 They alone could say for sure.

 There is a lake, a mountain, and the entire universe out there for all of us.
 It’s ours to explore and enjoy however we desire.
 There are people that we should meet and stories that need to be shared.
-We just have to use our intuitive nature to help us navigate through our first step and begin our journey.
+We just have to tap into our intuitive nature, take that first “crazy” step and begin our journey.